 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
 Lecture) 15 wks The purpose of this course is to prepare students for working with youth and their families in home and community settings.
 Students will gain an understanding of: typical child and family development, the impact of trauma, development of the ITP, communication skills, principles of behavior, principles of instruction and the use of community resources.
-This course requires that students successfully complete CPR/First Aid and Blood Bourne Pathogens
+This course requires that students successfully complete CPR/First Aid and Blood Bourne Pathogens Certification.

-Certification.

-HUS 241 Human Services Practicum I 4 Credits (1 Lecture 0 Lab 3 Clinical)
+HUS 241 Human Services Practicum I

-10 Hrs/Wk (1 Hr.
+4 Credits (1 Lecture 0 Lab 3 Clinical) 10 Hrs/Wk (1 Hr.
 Lecture 9 Hrs.
 Clinical) 15 wks

 The goal of the course is to integrate course theory learned throughout the curriculum with practical, beginning clinical work and community service networking, by providing prospective human services workers with an opportunity to learn experientially at a human services agency in the community.
 The focus is for the student to learn how an agency functions and experience being a part of that agency.
 A weekly one hour seminar will assist the student to process and integrate knowledge gained in the foundation courses with the experiential learning gained at the field site.
 It will serve as a forum for sharing field experiences and provides students with a peer support group.
 The focus will be on developing the skills necessary for human services practice, i.e., observation, human relations, interviewing, self-awareness, and leadership.
-Prerequisites: Successful completion of HUS 112, HUS 155, PSY 101, PSY 151 and SOC 200.
-Corequisites: HUS 153, PSY 111, and SOC 201, with a grade of C or better, and permission of the program director.
+Prerequisites: Students should have successfully completed 30 credits of the HUS degree requirements and permission from Department Chair.